AdamBoley/Project-Beergate/README.md

 - Remove unused AllAuth URLS in urls.py, keep views and templates - done
 - add more content to index cards to better reflect any sorting that has been applied - done
+- comment disapproval method not working due to spelling error - done

 In progress: